Neural Inference Functions for Margins for Time Series Copula Models: Background

 \subsection{Marginal time series model}

 The GARCH model is one of the most commonly used for modelling volatility clustering \citep{bollerslev1986generalized}.
 In most applications, the GARCH(1,1) model is sufficient for capturing the volatility dynamics of financial data, and it is hence the model we use for each (marginal) time series.
-Let $y_{d,t}$ denote an observation of the $d$-th time series at time $t$, where $d = 1,...,D$ and $t = 1,...,T$.
+Let $y_{d,t}$ denote an observation from the $d$-th time series at time $t$, for $d = 1,\ldots,D$ and $t = 1,\ldots,T$, where $T$ denotes the length of the time window.
 The GARCH(1,1) model with Gaussian errors is given by

 where $\gamma_d > 0$, $\alpha_{1,d} \geq 0$, $\alpha_{2,d} \geq 0$, $\alpha_{1,d} + \alpha_{2,d} < 1$, and $\epsilon_{d,t} \sim\N(0,1)$ for $d=1,...,D$.
 Instead of making inference on the constrained $\alpha_{1,d}, \alpha_{2,d}$ and $\gamma_{d}$, we instead make inference on the transformed parameters $\varphi_{1,d},\varphi_{2,d}$ and $ \varphi_{3,d}$, where the transformations are detailed in Section \ref{supp:datagen} of the online supplement.
 In addition to Gaussian errors, in Section \ref{sec:RealData} we also consider error terms that follow a Student's-$t$ distribution with $\widetilde{\nu}_d$ degrees of freedom, for $d = 1, \dots, D$.